SmarterApp/TDS_FixedFormPackager/README.md

 * Maven 3

 ## Building and Running the project
-Once you have Java 1.8 and Maven 3 install you can build the project using the following command (in the projects root directory).
+Once you have Java 1.8 and Maven 3 installed you can build the project using the following command (in the projects root directory).

 `mvn clean install`